nordstrand/ttrss-raspberrypi/README.md

 5. Grab a cup of coffee (puppet run will consume about ~20 minutes depending on network and SD-card performance)
 6. Visit [http://raspberrypi.local/ttrs](http://raspberrypi.local/ttrs)

-(Install has been verified on Raspbian, but will probably work on other distribution and on non-rasberry platforms too).
+(Install has been verified on [http://www.raspbian.org/](Raspbian), but will probably work on other distributions and on non-rasberry platforms too).